Mohitbasnet/file-sharing-platform/README.md

 ## Environment Variables

-To run the project locally, you'll need to set up the following environment variables in a `.env` file:
+To run the project locally, you'll need to set up the following environment variables in a `.env` file in backend:

 ```plaintext
 SECRET_KEY = <your-secret-key>